scottslowe/learning-tools/README.md

 **photon**: This folder contains the files to spin up an instance of the VMware Photon Technical Preview using Vagrant.

+**photon-ansible**: In this folder is a Vagrant environment for using Ansible with VMware Photon; specifically, for using Ansible to configure Photon's pre-installed Docker daemon to listen over a network socket.

 **photon-cloudinit**: This folder contains the files to spin up VMs, using Vagrant and customized via `cloud-init`, running the VMware Photon Technical Preview.

 **README.md**: This document that you're currently reading.